Which is more accurate and cost-effective for your business?

-When it comes to Saliva, the fluid originates from within the blood.
-The alcohol in the bloodstream can be detected in the individual’s saliva by using a Saliva Alcohol Test.
-They are quick and just as reliable when compared to a Breath Alcohol Test.
-In a Saliva Alcohol Test, the individual must place a swab covered with a harmless chemical that reacts to the saliva in their mouth.
-After a few minutes, or until it’s completely saturated with saliva, the swab is removed, and the test is complete.
+Most people may not know that saliva actually originates from within the blood.
+Accordingly, the alcohol in the bloodstream can be detected in the individual’s saliva by using a Saliva Alcohol Test.
+These tests are quick and just as reliable as a breath alcohol test, with a few other benefits.
+During the testing process, the individual must place a swab covered with a harmless substance that reacts to the saliva in their mouth.
+After a few minutes, or until the swab is completely saturated with saliva, the swab is removed, and the test is complete.

-Research has shown a direct correlation between a person’s BAC and their breathing.
+Research has also shown a direct correlation between a person’s BAC and their breathing.
 In the respiration process, oxygen is exchanged from the lungs to the blood each time we inhale.
 During the exhaling process, we exchange it for Carbon Dioxide mixed with the alcohol (gas) in the blood to be carried out of the lungs in the exhaled breath.
 With that in mind, that is where the Breath Alcohol Test can come into play by showing the level of alcohol in the person’s body system by simply doing what comes naturally, breathing.

 Both tests are capable of providing an instant result and provide data indicating the subjects’ BAC level.
 Both tests are also designed to detect alcohol already consumed by the test subject and is present in the blood.
 These two methods rely on defined ratios to calculate the equivalent blood alcohol concentration based on the levels detected in either the saliva or breath, respectively.

 However, alcohol can be detected up to 24 hours later with a breathalyzer test, compared to a saliva test which has a detection time of 1 to 5 days, depending on the level of alcohol consumed.
 If the longevity of the test is important to you, a saliva test may be the better option.
 Additionally, breath or saliva tests can be used to detect the specific quantity of alcohol that a suspected alcoholic may have recently ingested.